 |Simone de Beauvoir in Harlem, 1947|

-De Beauvoir says she was “less interested in tasting marijuana itself than in being at one of the gatherings where it’s smoked.”
+Beauvoir says she was “less interested in tasting marijuana itself than in being at one of the gatherings where it’s smoked.”
 Her guide into this world was none other than Bernard Wolfe, the writer and jazz aficionado who co-wrote Really the Blues with Very Important Pothead Mezz Mezzrow.
-As she describes it, Wolfe took her to a pot party at a hotel, and advised her to try smoking herself.
+As she describes it, Wolfe took her to a pot party at a hotel, where she was advised to try smoking herself.
 She found the taste bitter and unpleasant, and when told she wasn’t inhaling properly, she said it burned her throat.
 She valiantly tried smoking four cigarettes, she said, and failed to feel any effect.
 “It seems that I ought to feel lifted up by angels: the others are floating, they tell me—they’re flying.”
 During the next few days, “I live in a half-dream; perhaps the marijuana smoke insidiously slipped into my blood,” she wrote.
-While in America, De Beauvoir attended a Louis Armstrong concert with Mezzrow, who she had seen perform in Paris with Don Redman.
+While in New York, Beauvoir attended a Louis Armstrong concert with Mezzrow and Wolfe at Carnegie Hall.

-De Beauvoir was 39 years old when she first tried marijuana, by her own account.
-Her TV interviewer asks her how it was possible, as she recounted in her memoir, that while writing The Second Sex at the age of 40, she "had not previously perceived the female condition you describe?"
-She answered that she had not been in a situation to notice the treatment of women, but I've got to wonder if somehow smoking the ancient healing herb altered her perception, as it seemed to do for Mark Twain, Pablo Picasso and others before they made their creative breakthroughs.
+interviewer asked her how it was possible, as she recounted in her memoir, that while writing The Second Sex at the age of 40, she "had not previously perceived the female condition you describe?"
+She answered that she had not been in a situation to notice the treatment of women, but I've got to wonder if somehow smoking marijuana altered her perception, as it seemed to do for Mark Twain, Pablo Picasso and others before they made their creative breakthroughs.

 It's time to reclaim woman's healing power, and her healing herbs.